sndpwrites/100-days-of-code/log.md

 **Today's Progress:** Improved code to get link along with title.
 Encoded a JSON file containing all pulled data.
 Setup django web server.
 **Thoughts:** starting/stopping django is so easy I can't even

+### Day 44: February 6, 2018

+**Today's Progress:** Been reading Django docs.
+Setup mysql connector to store scraped data onto a table.
+**Thoughts:** hoping to integrate mysql server with django to organise and get json requests from client side.